KSVSC/My_Contract/README.md

-# My_Contract
+# SmartContract
-Solidity contract for "Stone Paper Scissors Lizard Spock"
+This is smart contract written in Solidity for the well-known game "Stone Paper Scissors Lizard Spock"